College Entrance Exams

 • They would like to participate in the National Merit Scholarship Competition (The PSAT is the qualifying exam for this prestigious scholarship program.)

 • They think they may take the SAT exam later in their Junior year.
-The PSAT is a preliminary SAT exam (which was redesigned in 2016).
+The PSAT is a preliminary SAT exam.

 Visit the PSAT Exam page for complete details and registration links.